Mintbase/templates/coingecko-ai-plugin-advanced/README.md

 CoinGecko-AI is built using Next.js 14 and exposes an API Reference using [Scalar](https://scalar.com/).

-To run the project locally:
+To run the project locally, you have two options:

+### Local API Testing

+To test the Plugin APIs locally:

-1. Clone this template from the repository tree: `git clone git clone --no-checkout https://github.com/Mintbase/templates.git && cd templates && git sparse-checkout set coingecko-ai-plugin-advanced && git checkout && cd coingecko-ai-plugin-advanced`
+1. Clone this template from the repository tree: `git clone --no-checkout https://github.com/Mintbase/templates.git && cd templates && git sparse-checkout set coingecko-ai-plugin-advanced && git checkout && cd coingecko-ai-plugin-advanced`
 2. Install dependencies: `pnpm install`
-3. Set up environment variables: Copy `.env.example` to `.env.local` and fill in your CoinGecko API key.
+3. Set up environment variables: Copy `.env.example` to `.env.local` and provide your CoinGecko API key.
 4. Run the development server: `pnpm run dev`
-5. Open `http://localhost:3000` in your browser to view the application.
+5. Open `http://localhost:3000` to test the API using the Scalar API Reference.

+### Testing on Bitte Wallet Playground

+To test the plugin with a tunnel service and Bitte wallet:

+1. Run the development server with tunnel service: `pnpm run dev:make-agent`
+2. This will start both the Next.js server and a `make-agent` server, allowing for external requests to your agent from the Bitte Playground.
+3. Follow the terminal instructions to temporarily register and deploy your agent and receive a URL to test your agent.
+4. To close your session, press `CTRL + C` in the terminal.
+Agents registered using `make-agent dev` are automatically removed from the Bitte Registry.

 ## Deployment